ezimuel/zend-expressive-api/README.md

-# Zend Expressive API
+# Zend Expressive API - Skeleton example

-This is a skeleton application for building web APIs using [zend-expressive](https://github.com/zendframework/zend-expressive).
+This is a skeleton application for building REST API using [zend-expressive](https://github.com/zendframework/zend-expressive).

-We used the zend-expressive programmatic approach configuration.
-You can check out the [public/index.php](public/index.php) file to see the usage of middleware piping.
+The representational format used is [HAL-JSON](https://tools.ietf.org/html/draft-kelly-json-hal-08) and the error reporting is performed using [Problem Details](https://tools.ietf.org/html/rfc7807).

+Moreover, we used [OAuth2](https://oauth.net/2/) to authenticate the POST, PATCH and DELETE HTTP methods.

+In the skeleton we provided an example using `/api/users[/{id}]` route, you can find more information in the [REST example](#REST-example) section.

 ## Setup